rsdc2/isicily-element-ids/readme.md

-# Element ID generator and resolver for I.Sicily
+# Element ID generator and resolver for I.Sicily (α, currently under active development)

 This is a resolver for token IDs on token elements in the [I.Sicily](https://github.com/ISicily/ISicily) corpus of inscriptions from ancient Sicily.